funbox/init-exporter/readme.md

 sudo stop fb-myapp-my_tail_cmd
 ```

-Its stdout/stderr will be redirected to `/var/log/fb-myapp/my_tail_cmd.log`.
+It's stdout/stderr will be redirected to `/var/log/fb-myapp/my_tail_cmd.log`.

 To start/stop all application commands at once, you can run: